openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Vertically align this ofRectangle to another target ofRectangle.
+Vertically align two rectangles to another using one anchor for both.

+Aligns the vertical position of the ofRectangle to that of the passed-in ofRectangle using an ofAlignVert constant as anchor.

 If a constant is not passed in, this will align the vertical centers of the rectangles.